kisorniru/API-Base-Project/docs/routes.md

 ## Versioning idea

 Start without explicit versioning, but leave room for `/api/v1/` if the first real client needs a stable contract.

+## Health check

+A health endpoint should return a tiny response and avoid touching the database unless a deeper readiness check is needed.